Shop-kins/SubnauticaTwitchInteractionMod/README.md

 - SubCrowdControl.cs
 - dependencies/

-Where the dependencies folder contains all the referenced dlls that are not already including in Subnautica and QMod (TwitchLib.Unity, Microsoft.Bcl.AsyncInterfaces and the System dlls)
+Where the dependencies folder contains all the referenced dlls that are not already included in Subnautica and QMod (TwitchLib.Unity, Microsoft.Bcl.AsyncInterfaces and the System dlls)

 ## Usage